patfiaux/RELICS/README.md

 * `{dataName}_final_kX_FS_locations.bed`: This file contains all genome segments part of the functional sequences detected.

 * `{dataName}_final_kX.csv`: This file contains the functional sequence probabilities of all functional sequences detected.
 Each column corresponds to a genome segment, ordered as in `{dataName}_segmentInfo.csv`.
-Each row correponds to the functional sequence probabilities of a particular functional sequence.
+Each row corresponds to the functional sequence probabilities of a particular functional sequence.
 The first row corresponds to FS0, the second to FS1 etc.

-* `{dataName}_final_kX_ll_progression.csv`: This file keeps track of the -log-likelihood model improvement with each additional functioanl sequence detected.
+* `{dataName}_final_kX_ll_progression.csv`: This file keeps track of the -log-likelihood model improvement with each additional functional sequence detected.
 Correctly detecting an additional functional sequence should improve the model fit if this is supported by the data.
-The initial controbutions are usually quite large and then start plateauing as all functional sequences are detected.
+The initial contributions are usually quite large and then start plateauing as all functional sequences are detected.
 |Column name | Column description |
 |----------|----------|
 | FS | the functional sequence which is included in the overall model |